Mohammadjamiu/tahugo_updated/content/how-to-tech/difference-between-console-log-and-alert-in-javascript.md

 ---
-title: What is the difference between console.log() and alert() in JavaScript?
+title: What Is the Difference Between console.log() and alert() in JavaScript?
 slug: difference between console log and alert in javaScript
 postdate: May 16, 2023
 description: "`console.log()` is used for printing messages or values to the